Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 ```

-#### Now run git add, commit, and push to heroku master
+#### Now run git add, commit, and push it to heroku master

-Notice that we are not pushing it to the origin master although we do have an origin (representing our GitHub repo), we are changing focus to the heroku master
+Notice that we are not pushing it to the origin master although we do have an origin (representing our GitHub repo), we are changing focus to the `heroku master`

 ```
 git add .